CFI Application Outline: Community

 1. Workforce Development, Job Quality, and Wealth Creation (for highly qualified rating)

-• Must create good-paying jobs, allow for free and fair choice to join a union, and expand strong labor standards
+• Must create well-paying jobs, allow for free and fair choice to join a union, and expand strong labor standards

 • Must promote high-quality workforce development programs with a focus on women, people of color, and other underrepresented populations